 \subsection{Experiments on LLMs with KAF Components}

-To evaluate the potential of KAF in language models, we integrated it into the GPT-2 architecture by replacing the Feed-Forward Network (FFN)'s MLP with KAF or KAN.
-We then trained and evaluated the models on large-scale text datasets, assessing their impact on language modeling quality and model complexity.
+To evaluate the potential of KAF in language models, we integrate it into the GPT-2 architecture by replacing the Feed-Forward Network (FFN)'s MLP with KAF or KAN.
+We then train and evaluate the models on large-scale text datasets, assessing their impact on language modeling quality and model complexity.